dabreegster/bus_spotting/user_guide.md

 The easiest method is to download the file shared privately.
 (It contains non-public data, so only project stakeholders have access.)

 You can create the zip archive yourself.
-It must contain two folders:
+It must contain at least one folder:

 - `gtfs`, containing the 9 CSV files from `google_transit-02-2019` (from the Google Drive folder)

+It can optionally contain two more folders:

 - `avl`, containing the AVL file for one day
+  - You can include multiple files, but only one will be imported right now
+- `bil`, containing the BIL ticketing file for one day
   - You can include multiple files, but only one will be imported right now

 ## Importing the data